major4480/911-Calls-Analysis/README.md

 4. EMS: Respiratory Emergency — 5,112
 5. EMS: Cardiac Emergency — 5,012

-### Process
+## Process

--I imported the csv file into the Jupyter Notebook
+- Imported the CSV file into the Jupyter Notebook.
--In the dataset I had latitude, longitude, address, zip code, title, TimeStamp and twp -I was able to see that there are 110 unique title codes -I used seaborn to create a countplot and discovered that the REASON why people call 911 the most is because of EMS -I used the .apply() method to create new columns called: Hour, Month and Days of Week.
+- The dataset included latitude, longitude, address, zip code, title, timestamp, and township (`twp`).
+- Found that there are 110 unique title codes.
+- Used Seaborn to create a countplot and discovered that the top **Reason** people call 911 is **EMS**.
+- Used `.apply()` to create three new columns: `Hour`, `Month`, and `Day of Week`.
--I then used seaborn to draw countplot of separate plots, Month and Days of week to check again and still discovered that EMS is the top one.
+- Re-plotted with Seaborn as separate countplots by Month and Day of Week, and still found EMS is the top reason across both.
--I then used a groupBy to groupby MONTH and used a simple plot and discovered that the month of January-February it is where most calls are made.
+- Grouped by `Month` and plotted the counts, discovering that January–February had the most calls.
-I also grouped by a DATE and discovered the same results for all the REASONS, but for EMS REASON it was mostly MARCH where there were more calls.
+- Grouped by `Date` and found the same overall pattern, but for the EMS reason specifically, March had the most calls.
 ## Heatmap & clustermap interpretation
 BETWEEN HOURS and DAY OF WEEK